Captalys/Flock/docs/starting.rst

 Basic Function
 --------------
-      We only need to define our iterator which are the elements that will be applied to the given function.
+      We only need to define our iterator, which are the elements that will be applied to the given function.
 After that, we use the :func:`apply` from the :py:class:`~flockmp.FunctionAsync`.

 .. code-block:: python
    :emphasize-lines: 6